 With Clinton, if you raise the taxes, it thinks it’ll slow down the growth for big businesses hiring, which it does, it does slow it down, but you also have to build the foundation of the little person, so her energy is focused on the colleges, giving back to the schooling and getting people the right skillsets so that they can go and get their job.

-It’s a weird dynamic between both of these candidates, but ultimately, economically and statistically, the democrats are typically more favorable when it comes to economic growth and economic situations.
+It’s a weird dynamic between both of these candidates, but ultimately, economically and statistically, the Democrats are typically more favorable when it comes to economic growth and economic situations.

-There’s my thoughts and insights regarding the two different party systems, we’re more or less honing in on statistical economic data, based on the parties and how they performed over the last 60 to 80 years.
+There are my thoughts and insights regarding the two different party systems, we’re more or less honing in on statistical economic data, based on the parties and how they performed over the last 60 to 80 years.

 What should you do?

 What’s the key plan?
 What’s the key focus for you to do?
-Well, looking at statistics, I’m always looking at probability, I’m looking at if a democrat gets elected, and I’m still looking for a pullback just based on current economic situations, the economy will pullback, but maybe not as heavy.
+Well, looking at statistics, I’m always looking at probability, I’m looking at if a Democrat gets elected, and I’m still looking for a pullback just based on current economic situations, the economy will pullback, but maybe not as heavy.

-You need to go out and do your own homework, do your own due diligence as far as the election goes, but as far as trading, the economy, I look at the statistics, what has happened in the past, what has been the probabilities in the past, and what’s my probability of the market working out in my favor.
+You need to go out and do your homework, do your due diligence as far as the election goes, but as far as trading, the economy, I look at the statistics, what has happened in the past, what has been the probabilities in the past, and what’s my probability of the market working out in my favor.

 If I have a 90% chance of a pullback in a certain stock, then that’s a pretty high change or pretty high odds, so I might want to get rid of the position.

-The same thing here, if you’re looking at the different statistical probabilities as far as the election goes, even if you vote for a certain candidate or another candidate, it really comes down to how do you then treat your investments?
+The same thing here, if you’re looking at the different statistical probabilities as far as the election goes, even if you vote for a certain candidate or another candidate, it comes down to how do you then treat your investments?